While flying is still one of the safest ways to travel, when it does go wrong it tends to be fatal.

-This diminutive rocket-powered fighter that could travel over 100 mph (160 km/h) faster than any of the fastest ally fighters around.
+This diminutive rocket-powered fighter could travel over 100 mph (160 km/h) faster than any of the fastest Allied fighters around.
 But it had some inherent issues.

 3. The Hindenburg was a tragedy that could have been avoided

 One of the most famous aircraft design flaws of all time was the catastrophic Hindenburg disaster.
-This event single-handily stalled the promising future of airships as passenger aircraft.
+This event single-handedly stalled the promising future of airships as passenger aircraft.

 It famously caught fire and crashed whilst attempting to dock in New Jersey in 1936.
 Later investigations found that the airship broke up from an electrostatic discharge that ignited the airship's hydrogen gas.